-How could a loving God allow so much tragedy, pain and agony, so many fatal diseases and deadly accidents?
+How could a loving, powerful God allow so much tragedy, pain and agony, so many fatal diseases and deadly accidents?
 Why does God allow suffering to continue?

-A close examination of the creation account found in Genesis 1-3 should give us some clues as to the origin of human suffering.
+A close examination of the creation account found in Genesis 1-3 gives us some clues as to the origin of human suffering.

 From the beginning, it seems clear that God carefully planned an idyllic environment for mankind.
 From water to dry land, from seeds yielding herbs and fruit of all kinds, from every beast of the field, bird of the air and creature of the sea, our Creator brought forth all that was necessary to sustain human life.